LorenzDuremdes/Second-Brain/psychological trauma.md

 	2. activation in the [[periaqueductal gray]]

 ## [[trauma trigger]]
-1. how could "thematic apperception test" indicate that people with psychological trauma see triggers everywhere?^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+1. how could "[[thematic apperception test]]" indicate that people with psychological trauma see triggers everywhere?^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
 133]
 	1. due to the images being ordinary
 		1. We had not selected these photos because they had some hidden meaning that sensitive people could uncover; they were ordinary images of everyday life.
 We could only conclude that for abused children, the whole world is filled with triggers.
 As long as they can imagine only disastrous outcomes to relatively benign situations, anybody walking into a room, any stranger, any image, on a screen or on a billboard might be perceived as a harbinger of catastrophe.